HOME & SCHOOL ASSOCIATION LEADERSHIP

 HSA Meeting Notes

-Each K-8 SJE parishioner family is required to serve a minimum of 18 volunteer hours per year and attend 1 Adult Faith Formation (AFFirm) session sponsored by St. John the Evangelist Parish.
-Non-parishioner families are required to do 20 service hours.
-Two hours may be substituted with attendance at an Adult Faith Formation (AFFirm) session sponsored by SJE Parish.
+Each K-8 SJE parishioner family is required to serve a minimum of 18 volunteer hours per year.
+Two of the 16 hours may be substituted with attendance at an Adult Faith Formation session sponsored by SJE Parish.
 A completed Service Hour Form should be submitted to the school office.

 Parents can sign up on the following Google links: